Skip to content Skip to main navigation Skip to footer

 CLUB AND CANOE IDENTIFICATION ASSIGNMENTS

 The number/letter shall be displayed on both sides of the canoe bow.
-It shall be no small than (4) inches in height and one (1) in width and shall be of contrasting colors to the canoe.
+It shall be no smaller than (4) inches in height and one (1) in width and shall be of contrasting colors to the canoe.

 Each club has a block of (5) five numbers.
 If a club has more than (5) five canoes, one of the club’s canoe number shall be repeated with the addition of a letter.
 The lettering should begin with the start of the English alphabet.
 (Example: 1A, 2A, 3A.
 4A, 5A, 1B, 2B).